Serge Reggiani: Singing career

+Later life

-From 1980, when his son died, Reggiani struggled with alcoholism and depression.
-In 1995, however, he made a comeback to singing, giving a few concerts despite his deteriorated health and personal distress, the last one being held as late as the spring of 2004.
+From 1980, when his son Stéphan died, Reggiani struggled with alcoholism and depression.
+In the 1990s, however, he made a comeback to singing, giving concerts despite his declining health and personal distress, the last one being held as late as the spring of 2004.

 In later life, he became a painter and gave a number of exhibitions of his works.

-Serge Reggiani died in Paris of a heart attack at the age of 82.
+Reggiani died in Paris of a heart attack at the age of 82.
 He is buried in Montparnasse Cemetery.

+Legacy

+In the film Moi qui t'aimais (2025), a biopic of Signoret and Montand, Thierry de Peretti plays Reggiani.